gdquest-demos/godot-4-how-tos/readme.md

 An easy way to replicate the "infinite inertia" behavior in Godot 4.0 is to set the nodes in different collision layers.
 For example, if the Player character is in the `collision_layer` `1`, set the pushable `RigidBody` to be on `collision_mask` `1`, but **not** on `collision_layer` `1`.
 This will make the `RigidBody` scans for collisions in `collision_layer` `1`, but the Player object will ignore the collision, which will push the object around without affecting the Player.

+The last major change is that Godot 4.0 no longer supports Bullet physics (which was the default physics engine in Godot 3.0), instead using its own internalpPhysics engine.
+This only affects 3D games, but the physics API is the same.

 ### Tweens

 The tweening system has undergone a major revamp, resulting in the removal of the old Tween node in favor of `SceneTreeTween`.
 This new API provides increased flexibility for users.